How to Invest in Stocks: A Beginer’s Guide

 Introduction to Stock Market Investing

 Stock market investing involves the buying and selling of companies’ shares.
 The process connects investors (willing buyers) of stocks with sellers.
-Normally, the company issuing stock must be listed on the stock exchange market, such the the New York or the Nairobi Stock Exchange.
+Normally, the company issuing stock must be listed on the stock exchange market, such as the New York Stock Exchange or the Nairobi Stock Exchange.
 Investors buy stocks through the stock exchange markets.
 They make money through capital gains or appreciation in the share prices and dividend payments.
 Although stock investing comes with risks, it offers greater returns in the long term.

 Before buying stocks of any company, there are critical considerations to make.
 First, you must analyze and forecast the future growth potential of the company.
 Since stocks are good options for long-term investment, the company’s future growth is important.
 To predict the future of any company, analyze its historical performance to understand its trend.
 Apart from analytics and forecasts, the company’s management matters.
 A well-managed company has better growth prospects.